 -

 Explanation: This works because if two angles of a triangle are known, the third angle is automatically determined (since the sum of angles in a triangle is always 180 degrees).
-Therefore, having two pairs of congruent angles guarantees that all three angles are congruent, ensuring the triangles have the same shape.
+That's why, having two pairs of congruent angles guarantees that all three angles are congruent, ensuring the triangles have the same shape.

 -